-Stalin’s modus operandi in Central Asia sought the division of its people, thus resulting in the split of the Khorezm oasis – the northern bit with Khiva going to Uzbekistan and the southern portion, with Konye-Urgench, going to Turkmenistan.
-It remains this way today, with the Amu-Darya river wriggling its way in and out of the Uzbek and Turkmen borders.
-As part of historic Khorezm, the Turkmen portion still contains a sizable Uzbek minority and retains a culture apart from the rest of the country.
-Sadly, the region has not escaped the Aral Sea disaster and suffers from air, soil and water pollution.
-It’s also the poorest part of the country, with little commerce apart from the smuggling of subsidised petrol to Uzbekistan.
-Still, it’s worth visiting the area to explore some unique historical sights, especially if you are travelling to or from Uzbekistan.
+Stalin’s modus operandi in Central Asia sought the division of its people, thus resulting in the split of the Khorezm (an ancient kingdom centred on the Amu-Darya delta) oasis – the northern section around Khiva going to Uzbekistan and the southern portion going to Turkmenistan.
+As part of historic Khorezm, the Turkmen portion still contains a sizeable Uzbek minority and retains a culture apart from the rest of the country.